Fruit Pizza

 Adding fruit on top of the frosting

-Tips for making fruit pizza
+Tips for making the best fruit pizza

 1. Add 1-2 teaspoons of cornstarch to the cookie dough to make it softer.
 This is not necessary, but it is a little trick I learned for making softer cookies.
 And it works really well in this fruit pizza base.